 To further enrich students' learning experiences, I've completed 10 courses in Psychology, including Developmental Psychology.

-Pricing is on a case-by-case basis, which is based on frequency of lessons, location of lesson, skill level, and age.
+Pricing is on a case-by-case basis, which depends primarily on frequency and location of sessions.

 I began tutoring in high school when the academic dean asked me to help his daughter with Math.
 My Freshman year in college I taught underprivileged students at a public high school in New Haven, CT.

-After graduating from Music School, I began offering private piano lessons to grade school and high school students, in addition to substitute teaching English and Music classes at a private school in Hillsborough.
+After graduating from music school, I began offering private piano lessons to grade and high school students, in addition to substitute teaching English and Music classes at a private school in Hillsborough.

 I have worked with students of all diverse ages and proficiency with English-- ranging from 7 to 75 years of age; ESL to native speakers in English.

 Most of my piano students have ranged from beginner to intermediate levels.